Lakr233/iOSreExtension/README.md

 - Huacat Pink Theme

-    -> This is the development used theme, with all svg image resources used uder the same theme and colorized in.
+    -> It is used on my vsc so that all svg image resources are used uder the same color

 - [xia0LLDB](https://github.com/4ch12dy/xia0LLDB)

-    -> Just try it out
+    -> Just do it

 ## Contributor